Norrie Martin: Football career

 Born in Fife but raised in Ayrshire, Martin started his career at Junior side Dalry Thistle and joined Hamilton Academical in 1957 but after a few months he moved back to Dalry.

 A year later he joined Rangers, but had poor luck with injuries and became the understudy to Billy Ritchie at Ibrox.
 He managed to make 75 league appearances for the club over 12 years, 115 in total. his most active seasons were 1966–67 in which he played in the finals of the Scottish League Cup and the European Cup Winners' Cup, and 1968–69 when he took part in the Scottish Cup Final, however Rangers lost to Celtic on both domestic occasions and to Bayern Munich in the continental event.

 Martin left Rangers to join East Fife in 1970 but only made two league appearances before leaving to join Queen of the South a few months later.
 In Dumfries he made four league appearances and then re-joined Hamilton for the rest of the 1970-71 season.

-Post playing career
+Post-playing career

 Upon retirement, Martin took over the family business - his father owned a hotel in Prestwick.
-Martin died on 10 October 2013 at his home in Prestwick after a short battle with lung cancer.
+Martin died of lung cancer on 10 October 2013 at his home in Prestwick after a short illness.